 I am a gear junkie.
 I mean gear in general, not just fly fishing paraphernalia.
 The periodical urge of getting a new rod isn’t uncommon, for that reason I quitted browsing catalogs compulsively long ago.
 But that drive is rather manageable now, after all I already have a lot of sticks, and I am old enough to know that any new addition to that department won’t make me any better at catching fish, nor significantly improve my casting skills.
-For the price of any top of the range rod, you can get a good number of casting classes that will have a real effect in your abilities.
+For the price of any top of the range rod you can get a good number of casting classes; that is what will actually have an effect in your abilities.

 But photo gear… That seems to ring a different bell inside, and the fact that I own a number of cameras and lenses collected along the last twenty-odd years doesn’t seem to ease that inner itch.

 Maybe the explanation for the different strength between those two Visa-burning tendencies is purely rational: rod are just plastic tubes and the differences among them aren’t as radical as we like to think.
 On the other hand photo camera technology is advancing apparently every month.

 Just a bad excuse, I know; a new camera -and the Sony a7S is being particularly tempting in the latest months- as it happens with a new rod, won’t make me any better in the picture making pursuit.